What is Progressive Enhancement and why is it

 perceive any content/functionality that they can't see.

-Example: If your web site uses audio, you must make sure that deaf/Deaf or
+Example: If your web site uses audio, you must make sure that Deaf/deaf or

-Hard of Hearing users are still able to perceive the meaning of
+Hard of Hearing users are still able to perceive the

 important audio content on your site (e.g. by providing a text